Expanded Virtual Events

-In today’s changing environment, Fuel User Group is providing its members increased access to virtual resources and opportunities to network with other Palo Alto Networks users.
-Fuel is pleased to announce the launch and coordination of:
+In today’s environment, Fuel User Group is providing its members increased access to virtual resources, targeted education and opportunities to network with other Palo Alto Networks users.
+Fuel is pleased to offer members the following virtual events:

 Fuel Virtual Chapter Meetings

-Fuel is introducing a new virtual chapter format structured to meet your local needs while enabling you to reap the benefits from the comfort of your own environment.
-Each meeting will be a 30-90 minute session tailored to meet the specific needs of local members, provide an opportunity to network with your peers and Palo Alto Networks experts, stay up-to-date on product updates, and share best practices.
+Virtual Chapter Meetings connect you with members of your local community from the safety and comfort of your own environment.
+Each Chapter meeting is a 30-90 minute session tailored to meet the specific needs of local members, provide an opportunity to network with your peers and Palo Alto Networks experts, stay up-to-date on product updates, and share best practices.

-The meetings will include an informational session based on local user interest, group discussions and Q&A. Participants will also have the chance to hear how other people are addressing the change in their network environment.
+The meetings include an informational session based on local user interest, group discussions and Q&A. Participants also have the chance to hear how other people are addressing the changes in their regional environment.

 Check out what’s coming up in our event calendar: